 Housing costs in Oxnard are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Oxnard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Oxnard is an extremely ethnically-diverse city.
 The people who call Oxnard home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Oxnard, accounting for 74.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Oxnard, accounting for 73.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Oxnard residents report their race to be White, followed by Asian.
-Important ancestries of people in Oxnard include Irish, English, Italian, and French .
+Important ancestries of people in Oxnard include German, Irish, English, Italian, and European.

 The most common language spoken in Oxnard is Spanish.
 Other important languages spoken here include English and Tagalog.